 Note: The pmchart tool is in the pcp.sw.monitor package subsystem.
-This tool is not available if you have only pcp\eoe.sw installed in the system.
+This tool is not available if you have only pcp_eoe.sw installed on your system.

 The pmval command provides a text-based display of the values for one or more instances of a selected performance metric.
-For example, the following command shows the values of the performance metric vizserver.session.readback.rate at a one second interval.
+For example, the following command shows the values of the performance metric vizserver.session.readback.rate at a 1 second interval.